-git append <branch>
+git town append

 The append command creates a new feature branch with the given name as a direct child of the current branch and brings over all uncommitted changes to the new branch.
-Before it does that, it syncs the current branch to ensure commits into the new branch are on top of the current state of the repository.

 Consider this branch setup: